 I've been on Twitter since 2008.

 Since then, I gained 40,000 followers, posted 50,000 times, and built countless relationships.
 Twitter was my favorite place on the internet.
-It felt like the place where everyone hung out (bootstrappers, creators, tech people, devs).
+It was the place where everyone hung out (bootstrappers, creators, tech people, devs).
 It was our water cooler.

 When Elon took over, I was worried his leadership would ruin it.
 To me, it feels like the verdict is in.
 The experience kept getting worse: